North Eastern Railway (United Kingdom): Tyneside

 The lines were originally electrified at 600 V DC using the 3rd rail system, although after 1934 the operating voltage was raised to 630 V DC.
 On the Newcastle Quayside Branch overhead line of tramway type was used for upper and lower yards (to avoid the danger of shunters and other staff coming into contact with live rails) with 3rd rail in the interconnecting tunnels between the yards.

 Newport-Shildon

 The Newport-Shildon line was electrified on the 1,500 V DC overhead system between 1914 and 1916 and the locomotives which later became British Rail Class EF1 were used on this section.

 Proposed main line electrification

-After the success of the earlier schemes, in the 1919 the North Eastern Railway made plans to electrify 80 mile of the East Coast Main Line between York and Newcastle with a mixture of third rails and overhead lines at 1,500 DC.
+After the success of the earlier schemes, in 1919 the North Eastern Railway made plans to electrify 80 mile of the East Coast Main Line between York and Newcastle with a mixture of third rails and overhead lines at 1,500 DC.
 The scheme advanced as far as a prototype passenger locomotive, however the scheme was dropped on financial grounds by the time of the 1923 grouping, due in large part to the difficult economic climate of the time.